fenago/tableau-server/md/sites/Add Users to a Group - Tableau.md

 Add Users to a Group
 ====================

-You can organize [Tableau Server]{.VariablesProductName} users into groups to make it easier to manage multiple users.
+You can organize [Tableau Server] users into groups to make it easier to manage multiple users.
 You can create groups on the server or import groups from Active Directory.